 You'll also need to work with them to develop a new payment plan that will allow you to keep your loan in good standing, as loans rehabilitated on or after August 14, 2008, can only receive the rehabilitation opportunity once.
 Rehabilitated loans are eligible for lower payment options, such as income-based repayment and extended repayment.

 Not only will rehabilitation get your loans back on track, but it may also help your credit and lower your collection costs.
-And, if you are going back to school, you typically become eligible for additional financial aid once you’re six payments into the rehabilitation process.
+And, if you are going back to school, you typically become eligible for additional financial aid once your six payments into the rehabilitation process.

 To get started, contact your loan holder, which will be either your guarantor or the Department of Education.
 You can find out who this is on the National Student Loan Data System (NSLDS®).